 Pathways

-Students who successfully complete this subject in Year 9 may elect to study Year 10 Mathematics A.
+Students who successfully complete this subject in Year 9 may elect to study either Year 10 Mathematics A or Year 10 Mainstream Mathematics.
+Any student intending to pursue a Mathematical Methods pathway in VCE is strongly recommended to complete Year 10 Mathematics A.

 Overview